-If you've come from visiting Kathryn, then welcome!
+If you've come from visiting Sandra, then welcome!
 If you're visiting me, I appreciate you stopping by today!
 You can continue your journey to see the other inspiring creations from the CTC Crew by clicking on the buttons at the bottom of the post.

 Thanks for visiting today!